aaronfeingold/SpotifyProject/README.md

 If the data is correctly insterted (look into more info on json if you must), and package dependancies are now available on you local environment, in your terminal, run python test.py

-If it runs correctly, your console should print some songs, and your phone should receive them as well.
-If it doesn't, follow the yellow brick road.
+When it runs, your console should print some songs, and your phone should receive them as well.